Variable Voltage Alternators

 Some dc-dc alternator chargers will still work.
 How to do this varies as charger manufacturers develop solutions.

-Variable voltage alternator problems with caravans – regenerative braking
+Variable voltage alternator problems with travel trailers – regenerative braking

 A vehicle at speed has so-called kinetic energy.
 Conventional braking dissipates that energy as heat.
 Rather than losing energy, braking is done by increasing alternator voltage.
 This loads up the alternator such that it acts as a brake.